Jenni-Foued/holbertonschool-zero_day/README.md

 # holbertonschool-zero_day

-I'am now a Holberton Student ,this my first repository as a full-stack engineer.
+I'm now a Holberton student, this my first repository as a full-stack engineer.

 # Projects: